musikele/vagrant-magento2/README.md

 vagrant up
 ```

 The first time it can take even 10 minutes to work.
-Once you're ready go to [http://127.0.0.1:8080/admin] and start the installation.
+Once you're ready go to [http://127.0.0.1:8080/setup] and start the installation.

-> **Don't use localhost as a host**, change as soon as you can.
+> **Don't use localhost as a host**, go in System settings and change as soon as you can.

 ## To copy your plugins